WANK (computer worm): Playful nature

-anti-WANK and WANK_SHOT
+Anti-WANK, OILZ and WANK_SHOT

 R. Kevin Oberman (from DOE) and John McMahon (from NASA) wrote separate versions of an anti-WANK procedure and deployed them into their respective networks.
 It exploited the fact that before infecting a system, WANK would check for NETW_(random number), that is a copy of its own, in the process table.
 If one was found, the worm would destroy itself.
 When anti-WANK was run on a non-infected system, it would create a process named NETW_(random number) and just sit there. anti-WANK only worked against the earlier version of the worm, though, because the process name of the worm in a later version was changed to OILZ.

-A second version of WANK was released on October 22.
+A second version of WANK, called OILZ, was released on October 22, 1989.
 Unlike the previous version of WANK, this version was designed to actually damage the computers it infected, rather than only falsely claim to do so, and would alter the passwords of infected computers.
 Like the previous version of WANK, this program would utilise the RIGHTSLIST database to find new computers to infect.
-The program WANK_SHOT was designed by Bernard Perrow of the Institut de physique nucléaire d'Orsay, to rename RIGHTLIST and replace it with a dummy database.
+The program WANK_SHOT was designed by Bernard Perrow of the French National Institute of Nuclear and Particle Physics to rename RIGHTLIST and replace it with a dummy database.
 This would cause WANK to go after the dummy, which could be designed with a hidden logic bomb.
 WANK_SHOT was then provided to the system administrators of affected networks to be installed onto their computers.
 It still took weeks for the worm to be completely erased from the network.